 Just the plain simple returns of a fund are not enough to determine the performance of a fund.
 The various financial ratios of the fund have to be assessed in order to properly assess the performance of the fund from multiple angles.
 Some of the ratios and tools you can deploy in order to examine the overall performance of the fund are as follows:

 - Standard Deviation

 - Sharpe Ratio

 Funds with high standard deviation and beta are riskier than those with lower values of the same.
-The Sharpe ratio basically tells the risk-adjusted returns of the fund, higher the Sharpe ratio, higher the returns for every additional risk unit taken.
+The Sharpe ratio basically tells the risk-adjusted returns of the fund, the higher the Sharpe ratio, the higher the returns for every additional risk unit taken.

 Thus, liquid funds are a stable, less risky, and safe investment option for short term financial objectives achievement.